-To be a mobile developer, one must possess software development skills and knowledge.
-You could develop these skills by earning an associate’s or bachelor’s degree in computer science or a similar discipline (management information systems, for example).
+Software development is the essential skill for mobile app developers.
+It can be acquired by earning an associate’s or bachelor’s degree in computer science or a similar discipline (management information systems, for example).
 You can further your efforts to master mobile app development by attending one or more of the many coding bootcamp programs springing up to train aspiring developers.

-If you plan to bootstrap into software development, these are some of the basic qualifications you'll need:
+For those who plan to bootstrap their way into software development, these are some of the basic qualifications:

 This framework establishes the basis for working as a software developer in general.
 Next comes the topics, tools and technologies that are specific to mobile development.

 Depending on what platform (Android or iOS, essentially) you prefer, what kind of development work interests you, and where you’d like to work (or rather, for whom you’d like to work), your choices will be likewise constrained.
-According to Techworld, the most popular mobile app development platforms in 2019 include those listed in the following table.
+Leading platforms include the following:

 Specialized training and bootcamps are also available for mobile app development, as well as for the broader audience of software developers of all kinds.
 More experienced developers looking for a quick leg up in this game might be well served by a local bootcamp that specializes in mobile development topics, tools and languages.

 There’s no better way to build skills and knowledge as a developer than by doing development work.
-The next best thing to finding a job and getting paid to learn mobile development, these short and intense learning programs can get developers up to speed in as little as eight to 12 weeks.
-But they require constant effort, long hours and lots of hard work.
-The really motivated may be able to bootcamp themselves, so to speak; others may find the structure and access to knowledgeable practitioners worth the price of admission.
+These short and intense learning programs can get developers up to speed in as little as eight to 12 weeks — they’re the next best thing to learning mobile development on the job.
+But they require constant effort, long hours and hard work.
+The most motivated people may be able to bootcamp themselves, so to speak; others may find the structure and access to knowledgeable practitioners worth the price of admission.

-These learning programs also help developers understand a platform’s inner workings and give them a chance to explore development resources in and around that platform.
-This includes not just help files, examples and training materials, but also developer forums and other online communities that spring up around popular tools and languages.
+Learning programs also help developers understand a platform’s inner workings and give them a chance to explore development resources in and around that platform.
+This includes not only help files, examples and training materials, but also developer forums and other online communities that spring up around popular tools and languages.
 Look for open source and other repositories of shared and freely available sample code.
-Not only will such material shorten the learning curve, it will provide ample opportunities to learn by example (and avoid reinventing the wheel).
+This material will help shorten the learning curve and provide ample opportunities to learn by example (and avoid reinventing the wheel).

 Part of zeroing in on a development platform is learning who’s using which platforms, and what other developers have to say about their work and their employers.
-This suggests that spending some time on job boards to see what’s available in your area will help guide your choices.
-It will also give you an excellent idea of what kinds of opportunities are available and how much they pay.
-Developer forums and online communities can also be valuable sources of intelligence about what various employers are like, what kind of work-life balance they offer, and what sorts of bennies and perks come along with those jobs.
+Spending some time on job boards to see what’s available in your area will help guide your choices.
+It will also give you an excellent idea of what opportunities are available and how much they pay.
+Developer forums and online communities can also be valuable sources of intelligence about what various employers are like, what kind of work-life balance they offer, and what benefits and perks come along with those jobs.

 You can bounce back and forth between the job boards and online developer communities as you start to understand what you’re getting yourself into.
-Over time, you should be able to lay out your various choices and use various trade-offs or selection criteria (salary vs. stock options, long hours vs. interesting work, in-office free lunch and break rooms vs. telecommuting) to whittle your options down to a short list.
-Only then should you start applying for jobs, casting about for interviews and taking actual steps toward employment as a mobile developer.
-Don’t forget to use the online network of acquaintances, mentors and friends you’ll build online to help you get those interviews — and hopefully also the job you want to land.
+Over time, you should be able to lay out your various choices and use various trade-offs or selection criteria (such as salary vs. stock options, long hours vs. interesting work, and in-office free lunch and break rooms vs. telecommuting) to whittle your options down to a short list.
+Only then should you start applying for jobs, casting about for interviews, and taking concrete steps toward employment as a mobile developer.
+Don’t forget to use the online network of acquaintances, mentors and friends you’ll build online to help you get those interviews — and the job you want to land.